backfootdrive/Covid-Dashboard-Python/README.md

 # Interactive Covid Dashboard - Python

-Interactive Covid Dashboard is a python program that displays live coronavirus data from the UK as well as news articles.
+Interactive Covid Dashboard is a python program that displays live coronavirus data from the UK and news articles.
 The Dashboard allows for scheduling manual updates as well as automatic updates for both news and covid data.
 Articles can be removed and removed articles will not be seen again until the program is rebooted.
 Scheduled events can be cancelled, with the event being removed from the scheduler.